oils-for-unix/oils/doc/eggex.md

 ### Eggexes In Other Languages

 The eggex syntax can be incorporated into other tools and shells.
-It's designed to be separate from Oil -- hence the separate name.
+It's designed to be separate from YSH -- hence the separate name.

 Notes: